 You have two types of damage that ESD can cause:

-• Hard damage – it is one that causes a direct failure or noticeable damage to a component or device.
+• Hard damage – it causes a direct failure or noticeable damage to a component or device.

 • Soft damage – you might not notice this type of damage unless you conduct a detailed inspection.
 However, it may affect how the part performs over time, and it may limit its lifespan.

-It is natural that the components will perform at their highest first, but decrease their level of performance later.
+It is natural that the components will perform at their highest first, but decrease their performance level later.
 ESD damage can accelerate the time needed for that decrease, and that is a real danger.

 The statistics are somewhat encouraging – the experts estimate that every tenth damage caused by ESD causes a direct failure.
 But if you identify why electronic devices failed, ESD will be the cause in 33% of the cases.
 In other words, every third device will stop functioning because of electrostatic damage.